The Milkmaid of Bordeaux: Analysis

-While not his most famous painting, The Milkmaid of Bordeaux is considered a technical masterpiece, and one of his technically best works.
+While not his most famous painting, The Milkmaid of Bordeaux is considered a technical masterpiece and among his best work.
 This portrait features a young woman wrapped in a shawl that Goya had likely bought himself, as mentioned in a letter from Leandro Fernandez de Moratin to Juan Antonio Melón.
 The work is his last portrait of a woman before his death.

 The Milkmaid of Bordeaux has been interpreted as an ode to youth by an old man in failing health.
 Its brightness is such a departure in tone from his famous black paintings that it has been argued that Goya is not the artist of the painting, though this claim has little support.
-The brushstrokes and coloring of the painting speaks to Goya's mastery of technique.
+The brushstrokes and colouring of the painting speak to Goya's mastery of technique.

-While in Bordeaux during the last years of his life, Goya made several works that reflect the daily life of ordinary people, some of which have been interpreted as a reflection of Goya's faith in humanity, this work included.
+While in Bordeaux during the last years of his life, Goya made several drawings and paintings showing the daily life of ordinary people, some of which have been interpreted as a reflection of his faith in humanity, this work included.
 The portrait itself is of a young woman, presumably a milkmaid or peasant, appearing to sit in contemplation with her head lowered.
 Her hair is partially covered in a scarf, a shawl wraps around her shoulders, and an apron sits on her lap.
 Beside the woman, on the bottom left of the painting, sits what appears to be a milk jug or container of some kind.
-The sky in the background is just a blur of colors, and the position of the woman has been interpreted as implying that she is actually riding on a mule, though it, as well as her hands, are not visible in the painting.
+The sky in the background is just a blur of colours, and the position of the woman has been interpreted as implying that she is actually riding on a mule, though it, as well as her hands, are not visible in the painting.